Are Windows permissions and rights retained when restoring to alternate location?

 What are the RAID levels in different cloud failover appliances?

-By default, each CFA is provisioned with a predefined RAID level.
+By default, each cloud failover appliance is provisioned with a predefined RAID level.